indico/indico.github.io/_posts/2025-29-01-indico-global-launched.md

 ---

-We are happy to announce that [indico.global](https://indico.global) is now available to research centers, laboratories, universities, and educational institutions for them to organize and host meetings, lectures and conferences, if they do not have the means to operate a dedicated Indico server.
+We are happy to announce that [indico.global](https://indico.global) is now online.
 The service remains free and accessible within our fair use policy, ensuring that every researcher has the tools they need to manage their events.

 All events from the old “Global Indico” category on [indico.cern.ch](https://indico.cern.ch) have been successfully migrated to the